 Both sharding and partitioning help improve query performance, especially for large bulky tables.
 They have several use cases and “misuse cases” if you are not careful.
 Sharding is a subset of partitioning (specifically, horizontal partitioning) and the critical difference is that different shards reside on separate machines or nodes.
 As a result, sharding has several advantages in terms of scalability, availability, parallelism, and query execution time.
 The use of either sharding or partitioning should first be considered judiciously, with thoughtful emphasis placed on selecting the shard key.

-We hope that you have enjoyed this article and that it clarified any confusion you may have had surrounding sharding and partitioning.
+We hope that you have enjoyed this chapter and that it clarified any confusion you may have had surrounding sharding and partitioning.